 Also on the menu is Nicoise Salad.
-It’s an old favorite, and although I didn’t try it, the reviews I read online say that it’s done very well at Cafe Vert.
+It’s an old favorite, and although I didn’t try it, the reviews I read online say that it’s done very well.

 Yes, there are plenty of gluten-free and vegetarian items on the menu.
 There were also plenty of salads for the diet-conscious in addition to the Nicoise.

 What else is on the menu?

 - Savory Crepes

 Is Cafe Vert wheelchair accessible?

 Yes, the restaurant is wheelchair-accessible.
 The tables have recently been moved around to improve social distancing concerns, so there is even more space getting to your seat, or navigating to the restroom.